Civil War Memorial

 Over the years, Pottawattamie County has faced various challenges and undergone significant changes.
 The county played a role in the Civil War, with many residents serving in the Union Army.
 It also weathered economic downturns, including the Great Depression, but managed to rebound and diversify its economy.
 Today, Pottawattamie County is a thriving area with a mixture of urban and rural landscapes, known for its agricultural heritage, educational institutions, and vibrant communities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Pottawattamie County, Iowa.
+This timeline provides a condensed summary of the historical journey of Pottawattamie County, Iowa.

 • 1836 - Pottawattamie County was established by an act of the Iowa Territorial Legislature.